TomerMe2/HebrewPython/README.md

 ![Example Code](CodeExample.png)

-# What Languate Features It Supports?
+# What Language Features It Supports?
 functions definitions, booleans, conditions, returns from a function, for loops, while loops, print function, input function, int, float, complex, str, dict, list, set, range, and, or.